 Internal Penetration Testing

 White box (also referred to as internal penetration testing): Penetration testers will have full access and detailed knowledge of the target systems or environments to identify vulnerabilities.
 The review will also include evaluations of the code and the internal structure of the organization’s software or applications.
+From a security evaluation perspective, this type of test typically yields the most findings for organizations to remediate.

 External Penetration Testing

 Black box (also referred to as external penetration testing): Penetration testers will have no knowledge of the target systems or environments.
 The main goal of this approach is to simulate a real attack from an external threat.
 The tester probes the system and observes how the system reacts and performs under the test.
+Typically, this type of test yields the lowest findings.

 Blended Testing

 Grey box: Blending white and black box techniques, penetration testers will have partial knowledge or access to target systems or environments.
 This type of test typically involves escalating their privileges, if possible, to systems.
-The tester typically knows the internal components of an application but not how those components interact.
+The tester typically knows the internal components of an application, but not how those components interact.
 This ensures that testing reflects the experiences of potential attackers and users.

 Choosing the type of pen test depends on several factors, including the organization’s risk level, desired scope, and budget.
-Each testing approach involves different access levels and systems knowledge, with white box testing being the most expensive, followed by grey box and black box.
+Each the testing approach involves different access levels and systems knowledge, with white box testing being the most expensive, followed by grey box and black box.

 Need Assistance?

-If you want to learn more about how penetration testing can benefit your organization, please don’t hesitate to contact us.
+If you want to learn more about how penetration testing can benefit your organization, don’t hesitate to contact us.